 To create online revenue there are other ways than ads, paid installs, and in-app purchases.
 There are some innovative strategies to monetize mobile apps.

 - Freemium app

 - Subscription-based model

 Before you choose any of the monetization methods for your free app, think about the users.
 You must select a method that does not annoy them while functioning in the app and they retain the app for a longer time period.

 Is it hard to make an app?

 The steps of making an app consists of wire-framing, app design, and programming.
-If you hire an experienced and skilled mobile app development company like us then you will have a steady and concrete app development.
-It all depends on your app idea and its basic gist to the firm you are approaching for development.
+If you hire an experienced and skilled mobile app development company like us then you will have steady and concrete app development.
+It all depends on your app development idea and its basic gist to the firm you are approaching for development.

 How much money do apps make per download?

-For a fact, an app does not get money from the downloads.
+In fact, an app does not get money from the downloads.
 At least not on the App Store or Google Play.
 Amazon underground is the only platform where you will get paid users using your app.